 The Basques speak their own language, often referred to by English speakers simply as "Basque".
 The official name of the language, however, is "Euskara".
 Euskara is the official language of the provinces under the Basque Autonomous Government.
-It is, perhaps, the most puzzling modern language spoken today, as linguists have failed to trace its origins.
+It is, perhaps, the most puzzling modern language spoken today, as linguists have failed to trace its origins, thus it is considered by scholars to be a language isolate.
 It doesn't look or sound anything like French, Spanish, Portuguese or English.
 There really aren't any solid clues as to where the language - or the Basques themselves - came from.

-In Euskara, my last name, Uriarte, roughly translates to "the house between a group of houses" - although I have heard various theories on this interpretation.
+In Euskara, my last name, Uriarte, roughly translates to "the house between a group of houses" or a "house between towns" - although I have heard various theories on this interpretation.
 Go figure.

 It is considered a somewhat common name in the Basque country.
 When traveling in Spain, people have often asked me if I am Basque or if I speak Basque, usually after seeing my name on my credit card or when checking into a hotel.
 Once in a while, people tell me that there is a famous type of pottery made in Mexico, called Uriarte Talavara (I recently was able to visit their Polanco, Mexico City boutique).
 There is also an electrical supplies manufacturing company in Spain, called Uriarte Elektro, which happens to be headquartered in the heart of the Basque region.
 Lastly, theater buffs in New York would often ask me if I was related to Sarah Uriarte, the Broadway actress and singer who starred in many musicals, most notably as "Belle" in Disney's Beauty and the Beast.
 Nope: No relation that I know of.